Is your horse a picture of health on the inside as well as the outside?

 It’s much better to test first and target the wormers at the wormy horses and at specific seasonal problems like encysted redworms, bots and pinworm.
 Using wormers sparingly should also mean that they stay effective for those times when our horses really need them.

 Whether you have a single horse kept on an individual turnout or run a busy yard with mixed turnout a targeted approach can work for you.
 Redworm, roundworm & tapeworm are the biggest pathological threats to horses and the parasites for which you should test regularly.

 A targeted worm control programme:

-Don't forget to worm for encysted redworm in the winter, even if the counts are clear, as parasites can remain in the dormant larval stage for a long time within the horse before making their presence known as mature egg-laying adults.
+Don't forget about encysted redworm in the winter, as parasites can remain in the dormant larval stage for a long time within the horse before making their presence known as mature egg-laying adults.
 The good news is that an ELISA blood test for encysted redworm is now available through your vet for low risk horses.

 We hope this gives you an idea of how targeted worming works.
 We are always here to help you with the plan that will suit your horses so do get in touch.
 Young stock, foals and horses with a poor start in life will need more regular monitoring and proactive wormer treatment.